shineguangzly/HellowWorld/README.md

 # HellowWorld
-This project is for me Testing the gitHub Function Test for new Branch.
+This project was for me Testing the gitHub Function Test for new Branch.